haz-g/IPP/README.md

 6. When prompted, select option 2 to log in to Weights & Biases
 7. Paste your API key from https://wandb.ai/settings

-Note: The default configuration in `config.py` is optimized for cloud environments.
+Note: The default configuration in `config.py` is optimised for cloud environments.
 You can run it as-is for cloud deployment or adjust parameters for your specific setup.

 ## Training